exoticDFT/TRI-Carla-Challenges/README.md

 ### Release notes
 #### 0.1
+- The release has only been tested with Python 3.5, but is expected to work with 3.5+.
 - Creates a utilities library which provides several useful utility functions that can be used throughout your Carla client script.
 - Adds a Scripts directory for holding various scripts that can be used for testing ego vehicle implementations.
 Specifically,
   - Event4.py: Used for running an initial scenario for the fourth event.